SalihWarsama/salihwarsama.github.io/_posts/2025-06-19-squarespace-tutorial.md

 - Billing

 ### Overview
-The overview section provides all the major settings you can adjust, such as the billing cycle of the domain, WHOIS privacy protection, and a domain lock.
+The **Overview** section provides all the major settings you can adjust, such as the billing cycle of the domain, `WHOIS` privacy protection, and a domain lock.

 I recommend leaving all these settings alone.
-This section also has your billing information and an option to start building a website using Squarespace, but if you’re familiar with my Jekyll guide, you’ll know that a typical website builder like Squarespace may not be necessary, especially for personal or static sites.
+This section also has your billing information and an option to start building a website using Squarespace, but if you’re familiar with my [Jekyll guide](https://salihwarsama.github.io/posts/jekyll-guide/), you’ll know that a typical website builder like Squarespace may not be necessary, especially for personal or static sites.

 ![Overview](https://raw.githubusercontent.com/SalihWarsama/salihwarsama.github.io/refs/heads/main/assets/img/sqsp-domain-settings.png)